Low-Sugar Whole-Wheat Pumpkin Banana Bread

 This is a recipe where I originally used a little brown sugar for optimal flavor, but now that I’ve discovered Golden Monkfruit Sweetener (affiliate link) I would use all that and omit the brown sugar.
 Take your choice on that!
 And if you’re really a pumpkin fan, check out My Favorite Pumpkin Recipes!

 The only problem with this recipe (if there’s a problem) is that it’s definitely hard to resist once you taste it.
 You have been warned!
-I did what I could to make the recipe diet friendly, subbing coconut oil for butter, using Stevia-in-the-Raw granulated sweetener to replace most of the brown sugar, and using white whole wheat flour.
-But there’s natural sugar in the pumpkin and even more in the banana, and I did use a few tablespoons of brown sugar for best flavor, so if you need to limit sugar or are seriously dieting, you should definitely use portion control on this one.
+I did what I could to make the recipe a healthier option for pumpkin banana bread, subbing Coconut Oil (affiliate link) for butter, using Golden Monkfruit Sweetener (affiliate link), and using White Whole Wheat Flour (affiliate link).
+But there’s natural sugar in the pumpkin and even more in the banana, so if you need to limit sugar or are seriously dieting, you should definitely use portion control on this one.

 More Delicious Low-Sugar Bread or Muffins:

-- 1/2 cup coconut oil, softened at room temperature (or use butter or trans-fat free margarine if you prefer)
+- 1/2 cup coconut oil, softened at room temperature (see notes)

 - 2 eggs

 - 1 1/2 cups white whole wheat flour